hatspencer/wordcount/README.md

 Application to count the number of words in a text.
 The app will ask the user for the text upon start.
 It will then output the number of words found in the text.
-Words are stretches of letters (a-z,A-Z).
+Words are stretches of letters (a-z,A-Z), that can be also separated with hypen.
 Sample usage:

     $ wordcount
         Enter text: Mary had a little lamb